SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## Step 7: Initiating a Transaction with Passport

 Create a file Transaction.js in component folder for initiating a transaction:
+ ->This is the file where we will write the code for the transaction in passport.
+ ->Copy the below code and paste it into your Transaction.js file.
 ```javascript
 // components/Transaction.js
 import { passportProvider, initiateTransaction } from "../lib/shubham";